SERVICES AND INFO

 A nurse is available to talk to around the clock if you have any medical concerns.

-*Please note that in the state of Ohio, we are unable to offer elective abortions past 19 weeks of pregnancy (21 weeks and 6 days since your last menstrual period).
+*Please note that in the state of Ohio, we are unable to offer elective abortions past 21 weeks and 6 days as measured by ultrasound.
 Pregnancy is measured from the date of your last menstrual period (LMP).
 It is known that the time of fertilization is normally two weeks after the beginning of the last menstrual period.
 Please call us if you have questions about how this will affect you.